sems/minecraft-paper-server/README.md

-# paper-server
+# Paper server preset

-# Running the server
+# Setup and running the server

 The startup for the first time is some what diffrent compared to every next startup.
 So hereby a small guide how to, and what to do.
 Most of these steps are also listed in the console itself;
 - Set the correct amount of RAM you want to allocate for the server in the `start.sh` file.